alenperic/De-cloaking-Geo-Filtering-Websites/README.md

-# De-cloaking Websites Using Geo-Filtering Detection
+# De-cloaking Websites Utilizing Geo-Filtering

 The script accepts a list of URLs, each on one line.
 For each URL, it queries the ChatGPT API to determine if the URL includes any geolocation data, then returns **ONLY** the country code.
 The country code is then compared against a list of proxies, and the matching country code proxy is used to take a screenshot of the website through **Pyppeteer**.
 This script is intended to be used for de-cloaking websites that are using geo-filtering.